Rose Centers for Aging Well

 Contact: RCAW@benrose.org | (216) 373-1680

-Melissa A. Winberry is Assistant Director of the Rose Centers for Aging Well LLC, a wholly owned subsidiary of the Benjamin Rose Institute on Aging.
+Melissa A. Winberry is Assistant Director of Benjamin Rose's Rose Centers for Aging Well.
 Winberry joined the Rose Centers administration team in 2015.
 Winberry has 20 plus years of progressively responsible experience leading people in multiple capacities, including human resources in manufacturing, retail and service industries to social work focusing on geriatrics, mental health and clinical social work.

-Melissa A. Winberry is Assistant Director of the Rose Centers for Aging Well LLC, a wholly owned subsidiary of the Benjamin Rose Institute on Aging.
+Melissa A. Winberry is Assistant Director of Benjamin Rose's Rose Centers for Aging Well.
 Winberry joined the Rose Centers administration team in 2015.

 Winberry has 20 plus years of progressively responsible experience leading people in multiple capacities, including human resources in manufacturing, retail and service industries to social work focusing on geriatrics, mental health and clinical social work.